GaretJax/phpbrowscap/README.markdown

 Features
 --------

-Here is a non-exaustive feature list of the Browscap class:
+Here is a non-exhaustive feature list of the Browscap class:

  * Fast
  * Standalone